 Each year, Fernie receives around 32 feet of snow.
 It’s no wonder it’s known as a powder paradise and located on the famous Powder Highway.
 Fernie Alpine Resort is any skier’s (or snowboarder’s) dream, with more than 140 slopes and runs suitable for all levels.

 There’s an area dedicated to beginners and blue, black, and double back runs across the diverse terrain.
 It’s one of our favorite resorts in all of Canada.
 Each year we go and are filled with endless powder days.
 Fernie is pretty quiet on a weekday, even if they get 30 cm overnight – I kid you not!

-Fernie is known for being “steep and deep” and for it’s fantastic tree skiing.
-Although there are areas for beginners it’s the advanced and expert riders that will rave about the pow and terrain here.
+Fernie is known for being “steep and deep” and for its fantastic tree skiing.
+Although there are areas for beginners, the advanced and expert riders will rave about the pow and terrain here.